pranita09/hashnode-backup/clfgwa4bt001409mo6s5d8ubv.md

 1. `.catch` always catches all errors in its above chain.

-2. If an error is handled with a catch, still you have to move further in your chaining, put `.then` after `.catch` and keep the flow of the data.
+2. The `.then` written after `.catch` will be executed always no matter if the promise is resolved or rejected.

 3. Always return a promise from the inner chain (i.e. from each `.then`) to keep the flow of the data in the chain.

-4. Always put a .catch statement in your chain to make sure all errors are being handled. i.e. Always terminate the chain with a catch.
+4. Always put a `.catch` statement in your chain to make sure all errors are being handled. i.e. Always terminate the chain with a catch.

 The thing is, chaining promises together just like callbacks can get pretty bulky and confusing.
 That's why Async and Await were brought about.
 Now, sit back, relax, and let's go to our final destination of async-await!